 Corresponding with us

 Our office sometimes requests additional information to review financial aid applications.
-If requested, send your materials:
+If requested, the preferred way to send your materials:

 - Via fax (734-647-3081)